-The necessity for rules regarding an upper limit to the boundary seem less likely.
-After all, the expectation that the efficient level for network interconnection is increasing with the transition to NGNs, the actual offered boundary in an NGN context can not easily be too high.
+Furthermore, there may not be a necessity to determine an upper limit (minimum number of Pols from where BaK is applicable) except for security and redundancy considerations.
+After all, the expectation that the efficient level for network interconnection is increasing with the transition to NGNs, the actual offered boundary in an NGN context cannot easily be too high.
 However, the minimum number of Pols (upper limit to the network level) should at least be one, but could be higher for reasons of preventing inefficient transmission cost or for ensuring redundancy in the interconnection.

-Regarding the boundary is it further noted that even in a BaK regime payments may apply in certain situations, e.g. for auxiliary services (such as gates or collocation).
-These services are not assessed in this CP.
+Regarding the boundary it is further noted that even in a BaK regime payments may apply in certain situations, e.g. for auxiliary services (such as gates or collocation).
+These services are not assessed in this CS.